The best calamari recipe I know! Tender calamari in sauce, this is an aromatic seafood stew that you will be making over and over again.

 - 2 tablespoons capers

-- Clean the calamari tubes and slice them into rings, about 2 cm/ 0.8 inch thick.
-Finely chop the onions, garlic cloves and chili.
+- Clean the calamari tubes and slice them into rings, about 2 cm/ 0.8 inches thick.
+Finely chop the onions, garlic cloves, and chili.

 - Saute: Heat the olive oil in a heavy-bottomed pan, add the onions, garlic, and chili and saute them for a few minutes.
 Add the tomato paste and stir for about 2 minutes.